jdugge/BufferByPercentage/README.md

 Usage of the Processing plugin:
 ---------

-*If you want to supply a single percentage value to be applied to all features, choose the "Fixed percentage buffer" algorithm.
-If you want to read the percentage value for each feature from an attribute, choose the "Variable percentage buffer" algorithm.
+- To supply a single percentage value to be applied to all features, choose the "Fixed percentage buffer" algorithm.
+- To read the percentage value for each feature from an attribute, choose the "Variable percentage buffer" algorithm.